tum-phoenix/drive_ros_imu_filter/README.md

 # Imu Filter
 Yet another IMU filter.

 This filter does the following:
-* transform IMU message from one tf frame to another
+* `apply_transform`: transform IMU message from one tf frame to another and remove gyroscope offset
-* autodetect tf parameter, when standing still (autocalibration)
+* `broadcast_transform`: autodetect tf transformation to make roll and pitch zero (planar assumption) when not moving
+* `broadcast_transform`: autodetect gyroscope offset when not moving

 # Limitations
 Currently the following limitations are present:
-* autocalibration only for roll and pitch angle
+* autocalibration only for roll and pitch angle (yaw angle is untouched)
-* transformation does not include angular velocity (currently only rotation)
+* transformation assumes change in rotation (omega) to be zero

 # other Filters